OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 #### Example

-The following example displays all the colors and their hierarchy
+The following example displays all the colors and their hierarchy:

 ```liquid
 {% assign taxonomyId = Model.ContentItem.Content.BlogPost.Colors.TaxonomyContentItemId %}